 Figure B-2.
-Steps to Assess Environmental Outcomes Roadmap: Models, Tools and Indicators
+Steps to Assess Environmental Outcomes Roadmap: Models, Tools and Indicators (Source · Own elaboration)

-What are the economic agents' effective responses to EPIs in terms of a reduction in the quantity and quality of those water services demanded or supplied?
+What are the economic agents' intended or effective responses to EPIs in terms of a variation in the quantity and quality of those water services demanded or supplied?